Language of instruction

 The courses are taught in English.
 Students, whose English is not sufficient enough to follow classes, will be asked to follow an English course during the summer before starting the 1st school year.
 Students need to show a certificate at the beginning of the school year.

-The course year comprises 40 weeks, divided in two semesters.
-The autumn semester consists of two blocks and ends with the Christmas break.
+The course year comprises 40 weeks, divided into two semesters.
+The first (Autumn) semester consists of two blocks and ends with the Christmas break.
 The second semester runs from January until July and consists of three blocks.
-The blocks are formed following the Dutch – North Holland holidays and school breaks calendar.
+The blocks are timed to fit with the Dutch school break and holiday calendar for North Holland province.

 The programme’s study load comprises 42 hours a week (in total 1680 hours per year) and consists of face-to-face instruction, in which the student attends lessons and related sessions (with teachers/guest artists, mentors, advisers, etc.) and self- study hours when the student is expected to study independently (writing, reading, rehearsing, undertaking research, stage, etc.).
 By drawing up the year planning, considerations are made to spread the study load throughout each year.
 However, an increased study load occurs, especially leading up to and around performance periods.